Our Roots

 Our Farm - And Where We’re Going Now

-While we were at it, we decided to continue to grow and diversify our farm.
-We’ve had laying hens for several years, and added a little herd of 3 Nigerian Dwarf Goats to the farm in 2021.
-Eventually they’ll give us milk for our family and goat’s milk soap for our community!
-We care a ton about eating locally grown food that doesn’t contain chemicals, and meat that was grown with care and respect for the animals, so we’re bringing pastured chicken and pork into the farm business as well.
-And we’ll be sharing some of our farm-grown produce at the Spring Green Farmers Market too!
-We hope to be a source of food and flowers that you and your loved ones can depend on, a place where both health and beauty can thrive and be shared with the people you care about.
+We’ve had laying hens for several years, and added a little herd of Nigerian Dwarf Goats to the farm in 2021.
+We use the spent bedding from our farm animals to create rich compost that we can then spread on our flower beds, and the animals get to snack on some of our garden scraps!
+We hope to be a source of local flowers that you and your loved ones can depend on, a place where both health and beauty can thrive and be shared with the people you care about.